Dallin H. Oaks: LDS Church service

-While a law student, Oaks served as an elders quorum leader in his ward in Chicago.
-After he returned to the Chicago Metro Area after being a clerk to Justice Warren, Oaks was a counselor in the ward Sunday School presidency starting in 1959.
+While a law student, Oaks served as an elders quorum president in his ward in Chicago.
+After he returned to the Chicago metro area after clerking for Justice Warren, Oaks was a counselor in his ward Sunday School presidency starting in 1959.
 He also was a counselor in the presidency of the Chicago Stake genealogical organization.
-He was then called as a stake missionary and counselor in the stake mission presidency, a set of positions at the time that required him to spend about 40 hours a month proselytizing.
+He was then called as a stake missionary and counselor in the stake mission presidency, a set of positions at the time that required him to spend about forty hours per month proselytizing.

 In 1962, Oaks served as the stake mission president in the church's Chicago Illinois Stake.
-He was set apart to this position by Boyd K. Packer, who was then an Assistant to the Quorum of the Twelve Apostles.
+He was set apart to this position by Boyd K. Packer, who was then an assistant to the Quorum of the Twelve Apostles.

 In 1963, he served as second counselor in the presidency of the newly created Chicago Illinois South Stake.
 He was set apart to this office by Howard W. Hunter.
-He later served briefly as the first counselor in the same stake in 1970, but was released when he was appointed as BYU's president and moved to Utah.
+He later served briefly as the first counselor in the same stake in 1970 but was released when he was appointed as BYU's president and moved to Utah.

 During part of his time as BYU president, Oaks served as a regional representative, assigned to oversee some of the stakes in the Salt Lake Valley.
 After leaving BYU, Oaks conducted research and other assignments for the church's special affairs committee, headed by Gordon B. Hinckley, and overseeing public relations, government relations, and related matters.
-In the years prior to his call as an apostle, Oaks served as a teacher in his ward Sunday School organization, first in a class for the 16-year-olds and later in the class for adults.